-Day 1 of our Route 66 Road Trip was from Chicago to Springfield.
-We started off the road trip with a good breakfast at Lou Mitchell’s.
-If you are doing a Route 66 trip, start or end it at Lou Mitchell’s!
+The next morning, we started off the road trip with a good breakfast at Lou Mitchell’s.
+If you are doing a Route 66 trip, start it or end it at Lou Mitchell’s!
 The food was excellent!
 And when they seat you at a table, everyone gets a donut hole and the ladies and kids get Milk Duds!

 And then we were off!

 The Launching Pad went out of business, but luckily it’s muffler man is still there.
-While photographing and sketching the Gemini Giant, we encountered our first character of the trip.
-Two men pulled up in an old person’s car.
-The driver got out and introduced himself to us as Sticks.
-Or maybe Stix.
-I’m not sure.
+While photographing and sketching the Gemini Giant, we encountered our very first “character” of the Route 66 road trip.
+Two men pulled up in a car.
+The driver got out and introduced himself to us as “Sticks.”
+Or maybe Stix, I’m really not sure.
 He told us that he is a bookie, that he used to work construction, but he had an accident, and is now on disability.
 The guys that he used to work with now place bets with him and he “gambles hundreds of dollars.”
 This was all unprompted.
 They snapped a photo and then drove away.

-Next up was Tall Paul in Atlanta, Illinois, holding a hot dog.
+Next up was Tall Paul in Atlanta, Illinois holding a hot dog.
 He was pretty cool.
 He had been moved to his new location in order to “preserve” him when his former residence was sold.